EstevaoAZ/EstevaoAZ/README.md

 <div align="center">
 	<h1>👋 Welcome to my GitHub!</h1>
-	<p align="center">👨‍💻 Hi, I'm Estevão!
-A passionate web developer from Brazil with a flair for clean code and elegant designs.
-When I'm not crafting sleek websites, I'm either tuning my guitars, or geeking out over retro handheld consoles—because nothing beats a little 8-bit nostalgia to recharge the creative mind! 🕹️</p>
+	<p align="center">👨‍💻 Hey, I'm Estevão!
+I'm a web dev from Brazil who’s all about clean code and making websites look good.
+When I'm not working, I'm either playing guitar or diving into some retro handheld consoles—because who doesn’t love a little 8-bit nostalgia to get the creative juices flowing? 🕹️</p>
 	<br>
 <div align="center">
 		<div>